YOU GOTTA GROW

 Portland is a vibrant city with beautiful mountaintops, rainfall, and lively culture.
 This mural proposal is located in a parking lot at 823 NW Couch St where art galleries, parks, shopping, and also homeless reside.
 Those parking their car in the lot or passing by would catch this uplifting message.

-A tote bag and sticker would also be ways to spread positivity in Portland and wherever people go.
+A tote bag and sticker is a way to spread positivity in for locals and visitors.

 This mural was the result of my infographic, Crimes on College Campuses.
 With over 38,000 crime incidents in 2017 on campuses, I wanted to turn the negativity into a positive message for people who may feel down.
 I want people to know that they are not alone and that it is okay to reach out for help.
 I incorporated my hand lettering to give a personal touch of positivity.